osrf/gazebo_tutorials/ros_wrapper_versions/tutorial.md

 There is a way of using any specific version of gazebo and ROS if really needed:

+### Gazebo 5.x series

+The OSRF repository provides `-gazebo5-` versions of ROS/Indigo gazebo wrappers (`gazebo5_ros_pkgs`) which are built on top of the `gazebo5` package.
+The steps to use them are:

+ * Add the osrfoundation repository to your sources list.
+ * Install `ros-indigo-gazebo5-ros-pkgs` from the osrfoundation repository, which will install the `gazebo5` package.
+ * Use catkin workspaces to compile the rest of the software used from source.

 ### Gazebo 4.x series

 The OSRF repository provides `-gazebo4-` versions of ROS/Indigo and ROS/Hydro gazebo wrappers